-7.42 Officers of Parliament should be consulted in their areas of interest as appropriate: for example, the Office of the Ombudsmen over the application of the Ombudsmen Act 1975 to a new agency.
-If proposed legislation would establish a new officer of Parliament, the Office of the Clerk should be consulted, following which the Minister responsible for the bill should consult the Officers of Parliament Committee (a select committee chaired by the Speaker) at an early stage before the legislation is developed.
+7.42 Officers of Parliament should be consulted in their areas of interest as appropriate; for example, the Office of the Ombudsmen over the application of the Ombudsmen Act 1975 to a new agency.
+If legislation would establish a new officer of Parliament, the Office of the Clerk should be consulted, following which the Minister responsible for the bill should consult the Officers of Parliament Committee (a select committee chaired by the Speaker) should be consulted by the Minister responsible for the bill at an early stage before the legislation is developed.